MiniaczQ/time-reporting-system/README.md

 3. MVC, MySQL database and simple concurrency
 4. Majority in React, back-end in .NET Core

-Version 4 is the most refined version, it also contains all the launch instructions.
+Version 4 is the most refined version (although missing part of the functionality), it also contains all the launch instructions.